artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Pokemon_Search_API

 It is a program which uses the API https://pokeapi.co/ to look through the database of the pokemons.
-The user is asked about the name of pokemon and after entering it the program will show some detailed information about his choice.
+The user is asked about the name of the pokemon and after entering it the program will show some detailed information about his choice.